diiq/unjustifiable/README.md

 ```
  var justify = Unjustifiable({
-     overhang: 0,
-     stretch: 10,
-     space: 4

  });
  justify("p");
 ```

-Where `"p"` is a jQuery selector.
+Where `"p"` is a jQuery selector for those elements you'd like justified.

 ###Options###

 - overhang: the number of pixels to leave at the end of each line.
 - stretch: the max amount of additional interword spacing.
 - shrink: the max amount interword spacing can be decreased.
-- space: the basic width of a single space.
-- hyphen-width: the width of a word-interrupting hyphen.
-Only used if a hyphenator is provided.
 - hyphenator: a function that takes a word, and returns an array of syllables.
 - hyphen_penalty: the penalty for breaking a word and hyphenating.
-500 is default.
+1000 is default.

 ###Dependencies###